 Alaska also has no gift tax.
-The federal gift tax has an exemption of $15,000 per gift recipient per year.
-If you give more than $15,000 to a single person in a year, then that counts against your lifetime gift tax exemption of $11.18 million and reduces your federal estate tax exemption.
+The federal gift tax has an exemption of $15,000 per gift recipient per year for 2021, going up to $16,000 in 2022.
+If you give more than $156,000 to a single person in a year, then that counts against your lifetime gift tax exemption of $12.06 million and reduces your federal estate tax exemption.

 Federal Estate Tax

 Alaska won’t collect an estate tax from you, no matter the size of your estate.
 If you have sufficient assets, though, the federal estate tax may apply.
-There is an $11.18 million exemption for the federal estate tax, a number that increased when the new tax law was signed in 2018.
-The exemption is portable for married couples, meaning that when both spouses die, up to $22.36 million can be protected with the right legal maneuvers.
+There is an $11.70 million exemption to the estate tax for deaths in 2021, going up to $12.06 million in 2022.
+The exemption is portable for married couples, meaning that when both spouses die, up to $24.12 million can be protected with the right legal maneuvers.